Sivas railway station

 Sivas railway station (Sivas garı) is the main railway station in Sivas, Turkey.
 Located just southwest of the city center, the station is serviced by three inter-city trains from Ankara, which continue east to Kars, Tatvan and Kurtalan respectively.
-Due to the rehabilitation of the Kalın-Samsun railway, only one regional train to Divriği services Sivas.
+The old part of the station serves the Kalın-Samsun railway and there is a regional train to Divriği.

 The station was opened in 1930 but the building wasn't completed until 1934.
 The rectangular plan building has a basement, a ground floor and an upper floor.
 There are two main gates one in the south and one in the north.
 It is registered as a cultural asset of the city.

+There is a new part of the station from which the Ankara–Sivas high-speed railway runs.
+As of October 2023 there is no left luggage anywhere in the station.